On modeling weakly stationary processes: Introduction

 The rest of the article is organised as follows.
-In section \ref{sec:prel} we recall some basic definitions and the Breuer-Major theorem.
-Section \ref{sec:results} is devoted to our main results.
-We study general weakly stationary processes, and consider asymptotic behavior of the traditional mean and covariance estimators.
+In section \ref{sec:prel} we recall some basic definitions and preliminaries on Gaussian subordination.
+In Section \ref{sec:results} we introduce and discuss our model.
+Section \ref{sec:calibration} is devoted to the study of the standard mean, variance, and autocovariance estimators in the framework of our model.
 In Section \ref{sec:conc} we give some concluding remarks and compare our approach to the existing literature.